googleapis/code-suggester/README.md

 **Required.** An authenticated [octokit](https://github.com/octokit/rest.js/) instance.

 #### `changes`
-*Map<string, FileData>* <br>
+*Map<string, FileData> | null | undefined* <br>
 **Required.** A set of files with their respective file contents conforming where the key is the file path, and the value is the a FileData object.
+If it is null, the empty map, or undefined, no changes will be made.

 **FileData Object**
 |  field 	|   type	|   description	|